-A student on medical leave can come into Career Services for career counseling, resume and/or job search help.
-In addition, many valuable resources may be found on the Career Services web site: http://web.reed.edu/career/index.html, including job and internship postings and contact information for our alumni volunteers.
+A student on medical leave can come into The Center for Life Beyond Reed for career counseling, resume and/or job search help.
+In addition, many valuable resources may be found on the Center for Life Beyond Reed web site: http://www.reed.edu/beyond-reed/, including job and internship postings and contact information for our alumni volunteers.

-Since students on medical leave are not enrolled in classes, they are not eligible for the services offered by Academic Support, including tutoring, coaching, attending workshops, or use of the Dorothy Johansen House.
+Students on medical leave are not eligible for the services offered by Academic Support, including tutoring, coaching, attending workshops, or use of the Dorothy Johansen House.
 Exceptions to this policy may apply to students who have already been approved to return to Reed and would like to meet with Academic Support staff to discuss strategies for success before returning to class.
-Please contact the Director of Academic Support Services if you are returning from medical leave and would like us to consider your eligibility for individual coaching prior to the start of classes.
+Please contact the Assistant Dean of Academic Support Services if you are returning from medical leave and would like us to consider your eligibility for individual coaching prior to the start of classes.

 May I use the services of Academic Support?

 Students on medical leave are not eligible to use the Sports Center, take classes, compete on teams or participate in Reed Outing Club events.
 The Health and Counseling Center can request exceptions to this policy on a case-by-case basis.

 May I use the Sports Center?

 May I participate in SEEDS-sponsored off-campus volunteering (using Reed vans)?Students on medical leave are not eligible to access these events.
 However, exceptions to this policy may be requested and will be reviewed on a case-by-case basis.
 Please submit requests to the Health and Counseling Center in writing.
 They may then be in touch with the SEEDS coordinator.

 Students on medical leave are not eligible to take part in off-campus Gray Fund trips.
 They may attend on-campus, campus-wide Gray Fund events as the guest of a current Reed student.